cilium/cilium/Documentation/cmdref/cilium-agent.md

       --host-reachable-services-protos strings               Only enable reachability of services for host applications for specific protocols (default [tcp,udp])
       --http-idle-timeout uint                               Time after which a non-gRPC HTTP stream is considered failed unless traffic in the stream has been processed (in seconds); defaults to 0 (unlimited)
       --http-max-grpc-timeout uint                           Time after which a forwarded gRPC request is considered failed unless completed (in seconds).
 A "grpc-timeout" header may override this with a shorter value; defaults to 0 (unlimited)
-      --http-normalize-path                                  Use Envoy HTTP path normalization options, which currently includes RFC 3986 path normalization, Envoy merge slashes option, and unescaping and redirecting for paths that contain escaped slashes.
-These are necessary to keep path based access control functional, and should not interfere with normal operation.
-Set this to false only with caution. (default true)
       --http-request-timeout uint                            Time after which a forwarded HTTP request is considered failed unless completed (in seconds); Use 0 for unlimited (default 3600)
       --http-retry-count uint                                Number of retries performed after a forwarded request attempt fails (default 3)
       --http-retry-timeout uint                              Time after which a forwarded but uncompleted request is retried (connection failures are retried immediately); defaults to 0 (never)